Множинна мієлома

 Таблиця

 Bone marrow aspiration and biopsy are done and reveal sheets or clusters of plasma cells; myeloma is diagnosed when ≥ 10% of the cells are of this type.
-However, bone marrow involvement is patchy; therefore, some samples from patients with myeloma may show <10% plasma cells.
+However, bone marrow involvement is patchy; therefore, some samples from patients with myeloma may show < 10% plasma cells.
 Still, the percentage of plasma cells in bone marrow is rarely normal.
 Plasma cell morphology does not correlate with the class of immunoglobulin synthesized.
 Chromosomal studies on bone marrow (eg, using cytogenetic testing methods such as FISH and immunohistochemistry) may reveal specific karyotypic abnormalities in plasma cells that can influence treatment choices and are associated with differences in survival.

-Diagnosis and differentiation from other malignancies (eg, metastatic carcinoma, lymphoma, leukemia) and monoclonal gammopathy of undetermined significance typically require multiple criteria:
+Diagnosis and differentiation from other malignancies (eg, metastatic carcinoma, lymphoma, leukemia) and from monoclonal gammopathy of undetermined significance typically require multiple criteria:

 • Clonal bone marrow plasma cells or plasmacytoma